Deepesh456/Data_Analyst_Task6/README.md

 The repository includes the following:

-- `Online_Sales_Data.xlsx`: Original Excel dataset used for importing
+- `Online_Sales.xlsx`: Original Excel dataset used for importing
-- `sales_analysis_queries.sql`: SQL script file containing all analysis queries
+- `online_sales_analysis.sql`: SQL script file containing all analysis queries
-- `query_results_screenshots/`: Folder containing screenshots of executed query results
 - `Tables_with_queries.zip`: A compressed file that contains all SQL queries, screenshots, and result tables, organized for easy access and review

 ## Execution Notes